20squares/blog/_posts/2025-04-15-lido-dual-governance.md

 The mechanism is effective against clearly harmful proposals but may struggle when proposals are ambiguous.
 Moreover, its success depends on the overall health of the system: the DAO must effectively introduce, evaluate, and share proposal information, and token holders must be able to transfer tokens into the contract.
 If too many people try to do this at once, high costs could weaken the mechanism precisely when it is most needed.

 In the analysis above, we illustrated the modularity of our approach.
 A key feature of our tooling, namely model==code, also means that the analysis we have done can evolve.
 Extending the code, changing parameters etc. can easily be done.
-This is much more inline with the nature of the system than a more traditional game theoretic analysis, where one does some game theory analysis with pen and paper.
+This is much more in line with the nature of the system than a more traditional game theoretic analysis, where one does some game theory analysis with pen and paper.
 After all the mechanism exists in a dynamically evolving context.
 The code base can therefore evolve with the underlying system.

 Moreover, in our report we have pointed out several directions in which the analysis should be extended.
-This concerns the spread of information, the costs of an attack, an the testing of the escape route under duress.
+This concerns the spread of information, the costs of an attack, and the testing of the escape route under duress.

 The advantage of having the model being represented as a code-base is that these analyses could be "docked" onto the existing game theoretic model.
 This could allow to provide more precise estimates on the specific parameters.